GLOSSARY of Printed Circuit Design and Manufacturing

 SHDSL Symmetric High-Speed Digital Subscriber Line.
 Also has been described (incorrectly?) as "Single-pair high-speed digital subscriber line."
 It is true that this is a single-pair DSL technology, but that is not what the acronym stands for.

 short Short circuit.
-1. An abnormal connection of relatively low resistance between two points of a circuit.
+An abnormal connection of relatively low resistance between two points of a circuit.
 The result is excess (often damaging) current between these points.
-Such a connection is considered to have occurred in a printed wiring CAD database or artwork anytime conductors from different nets either touch or come closer than the minimum spacing allowed for the design rules being use.
+Such a connection is considered to have occurred in a printed wiring CAD database or artwork anytime conductors from different nets touch.
+If they come closer than the minimum spacing allowed for the design rules being used, an error is flagged.
+This is because the inadequate spacing can lead to an actual short during manufacture of the PCB.

 signal ground a low-impedance path for current to return to the source (Ott, H.W.
 "Ground—A Path for Current Flow."
 IEEE International Symposium on EMC.
 San Diego, CA, October 9-11, 1979.)